dvdm-qorvo/QMatter/README.md

 ConcurrentConnect&trade; technology which enables multiple protocols (ZigBee, Thread and/or Bluetooth® LE) to operate simultaneously in a single chip design.
 This ensures compatibility with any open low-power standard ecosystem.

+To request your QPG6105 Matter Development Kit, contact Qorvo using this link: [Request a sample](https://www.qorvo.com/support/how-to-buy/request-a-sample?partNumber=Matter%20QPG6105DK)

+> This Qorvo evaluation board, development board, or development kit and all the features available through it is sold
+> and/or licensed to you for evaluation purposes only.
+You may not use this evaluation board, development board, or
+> development kit or any of its features in any revenue-generating products or services.

+> **WARNING:** In the QPG6105 radio board design, the diversity antenna efficiency is not fully optimized.
+It is not
+> recommended to evaluate the maximum range of the QPG6105 using the development kit hardware.
+Qorvo’s production boards
+> and customer layouts typically achieve -2 dBm to -3 dBm antenna efficiency.

 ## Installation
 Setting up the build environment and building the example applications has been tested on:
 <ol>